AhmedAbouelkher/spock-websocket/README.md

 ## Credits

-- [Star Trek](https://www.startrek.com/) for the the amazing series (_except for Star Trek: Discovery we do not talk about it_).
+- [Star Trek](https://www.startrek.com/) for the the amazing series (_except for Discovery we do not talk about that_).
-- [Gorilla Websocket](https://github.com/gorilla/websocket) for the websocket server.
+- [gorilla/websocket](https://github.com/gorilla/websocket) for the websocket server.
-- [Fiber](https://github.com/gofiber/fiber) for the web server.
+- [gofiber/fiber](https://github.com/gofiber/fiber) for the web server.
 - [Tailwind CSS](https://tailwindcss.com/) for the web client.
 - [Claude.ai](https://claude.ai/) for helping me building the web client.
 - [PostgreSQL](https://www.postgresql.org/) for the database.
+- [pressly/goose](https://github.com/pressly/goose) for the database migrations.
 - [dbdiagram.io](https://dbdiagram.io/) for the database schema.
 - [Docker Compose](https://docs.docker.com/compose/) for the orchestration.
 - [Flutter](https://flutter.dev/) for the mobile app.
 - [Dicebear](https://www.dicebear.com/) for the avatars.
 - [lorenzodonini/ocpp-go](https://github.com/lorenzodonini/ocpp-go) for giving me the idea to build a websocket server, and frankly, some code snippets.
 - [web_socket_client](https://pub.dev/packages/web_socket_client) for giving me inspiration on how to connect to a websocket server in Flutter.

+## Contributing

+If you have any suggestions, improvements, or issues, feel free to open an issue or a pull request.
+I am always open to new ideas and improvements.

 ## License